 Perhaps the most attractive reason to invest in the city though is the multi-billion pound University of Cambridge.
 Its economic qualities such as these which encourages leading international companies to base themselves at the likes of the Cambridge Business Park or the Future Business Centre Cambridge.

-This is why short term rentals in Cambridge are popular too.
+This is why short term lets in Cambridge are popular too.
 Reasonably priced and conveniently located, they ensure business trips to the city are hassle-free.

 The Cambridgeshire county town prides itself as a city rich with history and heritage.
 Centuries ago the Romans were responsible for the first buildings to be built in Cambridge.
 They used the city as a convenient crossing point over the River Cam.
 It was this bridge over the river which many believe gave the city its name.